jostmey/dkm/antigen-classification-problem/model/alternate-codebase/README.md

 ## Alternate Codebase

-This folder contains an alterante implementation of dynamic kernel matching for classify sequences.
-The codebase uses only Keras to setup and run the model, making it dramatically simplier than the original code.
-To use this code, simply move the python scripts into the parent directory.
+This folder contains an alternate implementation of dynamic kernel matching for classify sequences.
+The codebase uses only Keras to setup and run the model, making it dramatically simpler than the original code.
+To use this code, simply move the python scripts into the parent directory, overwriting the python scripts in the parent directory.

 ```
 mv model.py ../